acf-extended/ACF-Extended/README.md

 **Upgrade Notice:**

-In case of customised WP Admin style with CSS rules overriding ACF/ACF Extended Flexible Content classes, please check your build before migrating to production.
+This patch implements ACF 6.5+ Flexible Content render style.
+In case of customized WP Admin style with CSS rules overriding the Flexible Content style, please check your setup.

-ACF has new markup for Flexible Content since ACF 6.5+, and ACF Extended 0.9.2 has been updated to implement these changes.
-This update also cleanup/rename various ACF Extended CSS classes related to Flexible Content.
+**Security Notice:**

+This patch fixes a vulnerability affecting users running versions 0.9.0.5 through 0.9.1.1.
+Please update your plugin to ensure continued security and stability.

 **ACF Extended Pro 0.9.2:**